dtonhofer/prolog_notes/other_notes/about_negation/README.md

 A = 2.
 ```

-Especially useful if you want to isolate your debugging printouts lest they change something due to small detail:
+Especially useful if you want to isolate your debugging printouts lest they change something due to small error:

 ```
 ddd_isolate(X) :-